Advanced Care From Specialists

 Without treatment, 6% of people with a diabetic foot ulcer will end up in the hospital due to an infection and 14-24% need an amputation.
 Many underlying health conditions can cause foot ulcers, but they all have one thing in common: they will only heal with advanced wound care from the team at Innovation Medical Group.
 The practice has offices in Salt Lake City, Layton, and St. George, Utah, Idaho Falls and Meridian, Idaho, and Las Vegas, Nevada.
-To schedule an appointment, book online or call the nearest office today.

 When you have a severe, infected, or non-healing sore on your foot, ankle, or lower leg, you need wound care.
 Non-healing wounds develop when you have a health condition that restricts the blood supply to the area.

 Without enough blood, the wound doesn’t get the oxygen it needs to heal.
 As a result, the ulcer breaks down more tissues, enlarges, and increases your risk of skin and bone infections.
 In the most severe cases, the tissues die and result in an amputation.

 Innovation Medical Group specializes in treating non-healing foot and ankle wounds caused by:

 - Pressure ulcers

 Though not as common, a lower leg hematoma can also result in an ulcer.

 Innovation Medical Group uses the most advanced wound care techniques to help patients recover from non-healing wounds.
 Your wound care includes: